2mol/pyramid-maker/README.md

 - [x] add input boxes for coordinates.
 - [ ] presets for some basic shapes that work well.
 - [x] mouse interactions, dragging of corners.
-- [ ] annotatations for angles and lengths.
-On/off toggle button.
+- [x] annotatations for angles and lengths.
 - [ ] change annotations text to non-active svg text.
 - [ ] cut list, calculate m<sup>2</sup> of material required.
 - [ ] units!